-Hello!
+Wheelchair Daddy is BACK!
 It’s been a little while since I’ve written anything!
-Considering the past year with COVID inspiration for new content has been non-inspiring.
+Considering the past couple of years with the pandemic my inspiration for new content has been non-existent.
 But, enough of the gloom.
 I’M BACK and so is Wheelchair Daddy!
 March is National Cerebral Palsy Awareness Month!
-I thought I would take this time of awareness to re-introduce myself and […]
+I thought I would take this […]

 When Rachel and I were preparing for the birth of our son we did the research like any new parents would do about essential products for parenting a newborn baby.
 The last few months of Rachel’s pregnancy we spent every Saturday at various baby stores looking at furniture and products for the nursery.
 This was a very exciting time but also mentally draining because while we were looking at different products for a newborn we also had to figure out it’s accessibility as a wheelchair user and more importantly as a wheelchair parent.